Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 # Configuring a UAN for K3s (Technical Preview)

-**WARNING**: This feature is currently a Technical Preview, as such it requires completion of the [Prerequisites](#prerequisites) section.
-Future releases will streamline these manual configuration steps and enhance the experience of using the rootless podman containers.
+**WARNING**: This feature is a Technical Preview, as such it requires completion of the [Prerequisites](#prerequisites) section.
+Future releases will streamline these manual configuration steps and enhance the experience of using the rootless Podman containers.
 Therefore, some of these configuration options may change in future releases.

 ## UAI Experience on UANs
 In UAN 2.6, a new playbook has been added to create a single node, K3s cluster.
 This K3s environment can then run the services necessary to replicate the experience of User Access Instances (UAIs) on one or more UANs.

 ### Use of K3s
 K3s will serve as the orchestrator of services necessary to replicate the capabilities of UAIs on UAN hardware.
-This includes HAProxy, MetalLB, and eventually DNS services like ExternalDNS and PowerDNS.
-Notably, this does **not** orchestrate instances of sshd and podman containers through K3s.
+These services include HAProxy, MetalLB, and eventually DNS services like ExternalDNS and PowerDNS.
+Notably, this does **not** orchestrate instances of `sshd` and `podman` containers through K3s.
 K3s and the initial set of services mimic how the "Broker UAIs" in CSM to handle the SSH ingress and redirection of users into their interactive environment.

 ### Use of Podman
 Traditional UAIs in CSM required some level of privilege in CSM for access to host volume mounts, networking, and startup activities.
 Podman containers offer an attractive solution for an interactive environment in which to place users.
 They can be rootless containers that do not rely on privilege escalation.
-When running on UANs, podman containers have access to a hosting environment that is already tailored to users.
+When running on UANs, Podman containers have access to a hosting environment that is already tailored to users.

 ### Overview
 The overall component flow for replicating containerized environments for End-Users on UANs is as follows:
 1. A user uses `ssh` to initiate a connection to the HAProxy load-balancer running in K3s.
 1. HAProxy, using the configured load balancing algorithms, will forward the SSH connection to an instance of `sshd` running on a UAN.
-1. `sshd`, running on a UAN via systemd, will initiate a rootless podman container as the user using the `ForceCommand` configuration.
+1. `sshd`, running on a UAN through systemd, will initiate a rootless Podman container as the user using the `ForceCommand` configuration.
-1. The user is placed in a podman container for an interactive session, or their `SSH_ORIGINAL_COMMAND` is run in the container.
+1. The user is placed in a Podman container for an interactive session, or their `SSH_ORIGINAL_COMMAND` is run in the container.
-1. When the user disconnects, the podman process exits, and the container is removed.
+1. When the user disconnects, the Podman process exits, and the container is removed.

-There are alternate configurations of podman that would allow for different workflows, for example, the main pid of the container could be long running, to facilitate easier reentry to the container on subsequent logins.
+There are alternate configurations of Podman that would allow for different workflows.
+For example, the main pid of the container could be long running, to facilitate easier re-entry to the container on subsequent logins.

 ## Prerequisites

-The following steps should be completed prior to configuring the UAN with K3s.
+The following steps must be completed prior to configuring the UAN with K3s.

 1. Designate a UAN to operate as the K3s control-plane node.
 See [Designating Application Nodes for K3s](Designating_Application_Nodes_for_K3s.md).